Course Criteria

 • 1.00 Credits

 This course provides students with individual woodwind instruction.
 Private instruction is required of music majors each semester during college.
 Music majors receive one-hour lessons each week of the semester.
 The course is repeatable for credit.
-This course develops a student's technical, interpretive, sight reading, pedigogical and improvisational skills as well as developing a student's understanding of the history and repertory of the specific in strumental/voice.
+This course develops a student's technical, interpretive, sight reading, pedagogical and improvisational skills as well as developing a student's understanding of the history and repertory of the specific instrumental/voice.
 A jury is required at the end of the semester.
 The jury accounts for 20% of the grade for the course.
 Students must successfully pass the jury at the end of their second semester of 2000 level private instruction in order to register for 3000 level private instruction.
 An additional fee is required.

 • 3.00 Credits